Living in Durham, NC

 The image from weather.com shows the average monthly temperatures and what to expect should you be relocating to the city of Durham!

 Forbes ranked Raleigh and Durham as two of the top three most educated cities in the United States.
 There is a high importance on education in the Triangle area which stems from the local universities.
-With Duke, UNC, and NC State all within a 30 minute drive of one another students have a great opportunity to continue their education at a great local University!
+With Duke, UNC, and NC State all within a 30-minute drive from one another students have a great opportunity to continue their education at a great local University!

 Durham is the county seat of Durham County and makes up a large part of the Triangle area.